rancher/docs/content/rancher/v2.6/en/installation/resources/upgrading-cert-manager/_index.md

 {{% accordion id="normal" label="Click to expand" %}}

-Previously, in order to upgrade cert-manager from a much older version, an uninstall and reinstall of Rancher was required.
+Previously, in order to upgrade cert-manager from an older version, an uninstall and reinstall of Rancher was recommended.
 Using the method below, you may upgrade cert-manager without those additional steps in order to better preserve your production environment:

-1. Install the cert-manager CLI tool, `cmctl`, using [these docs](https://cert-manager.io/docs/usage/cmctl/#installation).
+1. Install `cmctl`, the cert-manager CLI tool, using [the installation guide](https://cert-manager.io/docs/usage/cmctl/#installation).

+1. Ensure that any cert-manager custom resources that may have been stored in etcd at a deprecated API version get migrated to v1:

+    ```
+    cmctl upgrade migrate-api-version
+    ```
-2. Run `cmctl upgrade migrate-api-version` to ensure that all cert-manager CRs stored in etcd are v1.
-Refer to the [API version migration docs](https://cert-manager.io/docs/usage/cmctl/#migrate-api-version) for more.
+    Refer to the [API version migration docs](https://cert-manager.io/docs/usage/cmctl/#migrate-api-version) for more information.
 Please also see the [docs to upgrade from 1.5 to 1.6](https://cert-manager.io/docs/installation/upgrading/upgrading-1.5-1.6/) and the [docs to upgrade from 1.6. to 1.7](https://cert-manager.io/docs/installation/upgrading/upgrading-1.6-1.7/) if needed.

-3. Upgrade cert-manager to v1.7.1 with a normal `helm upgrade`.
+1. Upgrade cert-manager to v1.7.1 with a normal `helm upgrade`.
 You may go directly from version 1.5 to 1.7 if desired.

-4. Follow the Helm tutorial to [update the API version of a release manifest](https://helm.sh/docs/topics/kubernetes_apis/#updating-api-versions-of-a-release-manifest).
-You will use `release_name=rancher` and `release_namespace=cattle-system`.
-In the decoded file, search for `cert-manager.io/v1beta1` and **replace it** with `cert-manager.io/v1`.
+1. Follow the Helm tutorial to [update the API version of a release manifest](https://helm.sh/docs/topics/kubernetes_apis/#updating-api-versions-of-a-release-manifest).
+The chart release name is `release_name=rancher` and the release namespace is `release_namespace=cattle-system`.

+1. In the decoded file, search for `cert-manager.io/v1beta1` and **replace it** with `cert-manager.io/v1`.

-5. Upgrade Rancher normally with `helm upgrade`.
+1. Upgrade Rancher normally with `helm upgrade`.

 {{% /accordion %}}